linhtran1003/fc-barcelona-performance-analysis/README.md

 ![UCL Stage Progression and Scoring Trends](./outputs/figures/ucl_stage_progression_and_stats.png)

 - Since the 2014/15 UCL title, Barcelona consistently struggled in knock-out rounds of UEFA Champions League, with **7 early exits in the last 10 seasons**.
-- Their performance fluctuated post-2018/19 and reached lowest level in 2021/22.They were demoted to the Europa League in 2021/22 and 2022/23 after failing the group stage at UCL, highlighting the club was unable to compete at high-level competition intensity during its financial crisis.
+- Their performance fluctuated post-2018/19 and reached lowest level in 2021/22.
+They were demoted to the Europa League in 2021/22 and 2022/23 after failing the group stage at UCL, highlighting the club was unable to compete at high-level competition intensity during its financial crisis.
 - Although goals scored slightly improved the following seasons, defensive collapses in key matches (e.g., away legs) severely limited UCL progression.
 - The 2024/25 run again emphasizes a persisten weakness in defense with highest goals scored but also highest goals conceded in 10 years and again eliminated in Semi-Finals.
 - While their attacking performance significantly improves and remains relatively strong, defensive vulnerabilities at decisive moments continue to limit their success in international competitions.